Botanical And Natural Dyes

 ⚫ Black — The Ancestors’ Shade

-Traditionally dyed from camplung fruit — as documented in the Balinese natural-dye film The Colour of Bali (2022) — black carries a quiet power in ritual textiles.
+Traditionally dyed from camplung fruit — as documented in the Balinese natural-dye film The Colour of Bali (2022) — black is

-It is the colour of protection, grounding, and everything that lives beyond the visible world.
+the colour of protection, grounding, and everything that lives beyond the visible world.
 In temple cloths, black marks the realm of Wisnu, guardian of the northern direction, water, and preservation — stabilising, steady, and protective.
-A shade that holds the weight of memory and the presence of those who came before.
+A shade that holds the presence of those who came before.

 ⚪ White — The Breath of Spirit